mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 Signed transaction written to file 'FEDCBA[0.1].sigtx'
 ```

-The mnemonic can also be used to regenerate a lost wallet:
+The seed phrase can also be used to regenerate a lost wallet:

 ```text
 $ mmgen-walletconv 89ABCDEF.mmwords